New evacuations issued, some lifted as Mendocino Complex fires continue

 KELSEYVILLE, Calif.
 (KGO) --A new round of mandatory evacuations has been issued for communities threatened by the Mendocino Complex fires.
-Residents in Western Lake County were urged to leave.
+Residents in parts of Mendocino and Lake counties, as well as near the National Forest, have been ordered to leave.

+The latest evacuation orders and advisories can be found on the Mendocino County Sheriff's Facebook page.

 Combined, the Ranch and River fires have burned more than 110,000 acres.
 The causes of the fires is still unknown.